 - water-stained floor tiles, and/or

 Since cast iron pipes are under-ground, or behind walls/cabinets, homeowners are encouraged to inspect their home for any of these issues.
 If discovered, they should report them to their insurance company.
+A plumber may be able to help identify failing cast iron pipes and other drain pipe problems.

 For additional help…